 Mr. Sammurtok (interpretation): Thank you, Mr. Chairman.
-I was told by the people of Chesterfield Inlet that they used to have a floating dock.
-Although it's still in the community, it's all broken up and it's not possible to put it back together.
-Is it possible for Chesterfield Inlet to get a floating dock before they get a permanent one?
+I was told by the people of Chesterfield Inlet that they used to have a (interpretation ends) floating dock. (interpretation) Though it's still in the community, it is in a terrible state of disrepair and it's not possible to put it back together.
+Is it possible for Chesterfield Inlet to get a (interpretation) floating dock (interpretation) before they get a permanent one?
 Thank you, Mr. Chairman

 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-If the funding that we request from the Legislative Assembly can be approved in the amount of \$500,000, that money can be used for communities to request money to build things, such as the item the member is asking about.

-We are always grateful to get the \$500,000 from the Legislative Assembly that we can give out to the communities.
-If his community wants to request for something like that, he is able to.
+Should the \$500,000 request to the Legislative Assembly be approved, those funds can be accessed by communities through applications to build infrastructure such as the member is asking enquiring about.
+We are always grateful to receive approval from the Legislative Assembly for that \$500,000 that we are able to make available to the communities.
+If his community wants to submit a request for something like that, he is able to do so.
 Thank you, Mr. Chairman.

 Chairman (interpretation): Thank you.
-According to my list, Mr. Hickes is next.
+Following my list of names: Mr. Hickes.